MindlessRuff/SMARTDog/README.md

 Pull from origin (Your own github)

-Go to your github, hit the new pull request button then
+Go to your github & hit the new pull request button